- Good customer support

-- LockBox: This unusual feature is a bit tricky to explain, but it can be a huge time saver.
-If you have vendors or clients who don’t want to send invoices via email or make payments electronically, you can have their invoices or payments mailed to a secure FINSYNC LockBox.
-This LockBox is completely personalized to you and only FINSYNC employees can access it.
-Each weekday, a FINSYNC employee will check the box and scan in any invoices or checks that come in so you don’t have to worry about entering the information yourself.
-Checks sent to a lockbox are automatically matched to the corresponding invoices and are deposited into the appropriate accounts.
-For an extra fee, you can also authorize FINSYNC to actually cut checks for you or send ACH transfers, so they will take care of paying any vendor invoices.
+- LockBox: This unusual feature is tricky to explain, but it can be a huge time saver.
+If you have vendors or clients that don’t want to send invoices via email or make payments electronically, you can have their invoices or payments mailed to a secure FINSYNC LockBox.
+This LockBox is completely personalized to you, and only FINSYNC employees can access it.
+Each weekday, a FINSYNC employee will check the box and scan in any invoices or checks that come in, so you don’t have to worry about entering the information yourself.
+Checks sent to a lockbox are automatically matched to the corresponding invoices and deposited into the appropriate accounts.
+For an extra fee, you can also authorize FINSYNC to cut checks or send ACH transfers to take care of paying any vendor invoices for you.
 If you aren’t comfortable with this solution, you don’t have to use it, but if you’d like to learn more about LockBox, contact a FINSYNC representative.

 - Tax Forms & Support: FINSYNC supports 1099s, and users who purchase the payroll add-on will also have W-2s and various state and federal forms.